lucidworks/streams/projects/sockitter/README.md

 *NOTE: "Following" an account from within the Sockitter admin page DOES NOT cause your account to follow the account in question on Twitter.
 Instead, it simply "watches" or "streams" that account's activity into Fusion, for searching later.
 Any historic Tweets made by the account, prior to being "followed" by Fusion, will not be included!*

 ## Searching Twitter Data
-Once the connector has received and indexed a few tweets, an SKG based request can be made to query the index(es):
+Once the connector has received and indexed a few tweets, an SKG based request can be made to query the normal and inverted indexes:

 ```
 curl -X POST \